eujuliu/restaurant-api/docs/guide/user/create-user.md

 # Create new user

-For create a new user, you need to do a `POST` request to `https://your-domain/v1/users` and pass the following data in the body:
+If you want to create a new user, you need to do a `POST` request to `https://your-domain/v1/users` and pass the following data in the body However, you need to follow some requirements for creating a new user.

+Requirements for the password:

+- Minimum 1 uppercase
+- Minimum 1 lowercase
+- Minimum length is 8
+- Minimum 1 number
+- Minimum 1 symbol

+Example:

 ```json
 {